blythemadera/CME/README.md

 3. We downloaded the files and using Python opened each file in a pdf (https://github.com/blythemadera/CME/blob/1e65e8ffee773261a2cd8434e9b61ab649aa9cbd/Project.ipynb).

+4. We changed the names of the files to "affordable-housing-json (2).csv," "Parks-Locations.csv," and "libraries-json.csv."

-4. We observed the dataset downloaded from each file for each of the three datasets.
+5. We observed the dataset downloaded from each file for each of the three datasets.

-5. We grouped each zip code by their count for each of the three datasets.
+6. We grouped each zip code by their count for each of the three datasets.

-6. We aggregated each column name (units, branch, and park name, respectively) to their corresponding zip code creating a count of each per every separate zip code.
+7. We aggregated each column name (units, branch, and park name, respectively) to their corresponding zip code creating a count of each per every separate zip code.

-7. We merged all three datasets into one.
+8. We merged all three datasets into one.
 Having the counts of each amenity to each zip code.

-8. We created visualizations for the datasets and observed the data.
+9. We created visualizations for the datasets and observed the data.

-9. We uploaded the Snake-make file and script in the repository (https://github.com/blythemadera/CME/blob/1e65e8ffee773261a2cd8434e9b61ab649aa9cbd/Snakefile).
+10. We uploaded the Snake-make file and script in the repository (https://github.com/blythemadera/CME/blob/1e65e8ffee773261a2cd8434e9b61ab649aa9cbd/Snakefile).

 # References